Niutron NV: Powertrain

-At the Niutron NV's initial announcement in March 2022, Niutron stated it planned to produce both fully electric (BEV) and range extender (REEV) versions of the NV.
+At the Niutron NV's initial announcement in March 2022, Niutron stated it planned to produce both fully electric and range extender versions of the NV.
 As of June 2023, only the BEV version has entered production as the Docan V07, despite near finalized pre-production REEV models having been available for automotive press to test drive alongside BEV models in late August 2022.

-The BEV model makes 280. kW of power and 452 Nm of torque combined from two identical 140. kW electric motors powering each axle, manufactured by Wuxi-CRRC-hofer Powertrain.
+The BEV model makes 280 kW of power and 452 Nm of torque combined from two identical 140. kW electric motors powering each axle, manufactured by Wuxi-CRRC-hofer Powertrain.
 Energy is provided by a choice of either a lithium iron phosphate pack manufactured by SVOLT or a NMC battery pack from Sunwoda, with capacity of either pack unclaimed.
 Range is a claimed 440-560 km on the CLTC cycle.
-The NV has a 0-100 kph time of 5.9 seconds, and a top speed of 170. kph.
+The NV has a 0-100 kph time of 5.9 seconds, and a top speed of 170 kph.

-The range extender model outputs a total of 270. kW and 526 Nm of torque from two permanent magnet synchronous motors, with the front motor rated at 130. kW and the rear at 140. kW.
+The range extender model outputs a total of 270. kW and 526 Nm of torque from two permanent magnet synchronous motors, with the front motor rated at 130 kW and the rear at 140 kW.
 The range extender engine is an all aluminum turbocharged direct-injected DOHC 1.5 L 4-cylinder with a claimed 41% peak thermal efficiency.
-Pure electric range is 150. km on the WLTP, and total range is 1257 km on the CLTC, or 939 km on the WLTP test cycle.
+Pure electric range is 150 km on the WLTP, and total range is 1257 km on the CLTC, or 939 km on the WLTP test cycle.